syncfusion-content/wpf-docs/wpf/Radial-Gauge/Pointers.md

 ### Value changed event

-Pointer value changed can be examined using the `ValueChanged` event.
+Called during a drag when the user is selecting a new value for the pointer by dragging.
 The `ValueChanged` event contains `Value` property.
 Value : Contains pointer value.

 {% tabs %}